Zevi Eckhaus

-Zevi Eckhaus is an American college football quarterback for the Washington State Cougars.
-He previously played for the Bryant Bulldogs.
+Zevi Eckhaus is an American football quarterback.
+He previously played college football for the Bryant Bulldogs and the Washington State Cougars.

-High school career
+Early life

 Eckhaus attended Culver City High School in Culver City, California.
 As a freshman, Eckhaus became the first player in school history to start as a freshman at any position.
 As a senior, he passed for 1,893 yards and 24 touchdowns during a shortened five-game season.
 He finished his high school career throwing for a school-record 10,210 yards and 137 touchdowns, before committing to play college football at Bryant University.

 College career

 Bryant

 As a freshman, Eckhaus made ten starts, throwing for 2,392 yards and 21 touchdowns, and was named the NEC Offensive Rookie of the Year as a result.
 As a junior, he threw for 2,907 yards and 28 touchdowns and was named the Big South–OVC Offensive Player of the Year.
 His 28 touchdown passes tied the single-season school record, and his 75 career touchdown passes set the career-school record.
 In the final game of his junior season against Southeast Missouri State, Eckhaus threw for 394 yards and a career-high six touchdowns, leading Bryant to a 45–21 victory.
 At the conclusion of his junior year, Eckhaus entered the transfer portal.